-D Yes D Noan intense, two year (5 semester) program of study I.e. Grading Scale throughout program: 90-100 percent A, 80-89.9 percent B, 75-79.9 percent C Grade of C or better required to pass all program related courses D Yes D Noclasses that require a high level of problem solving/critical thinking I.e. Written examinations require students to apply the information they have learned to various scenarios/situations.
+I am willing/able to commit to: D Yes D No ...an intense, two year (5 semester) program of study I.e. Grading Scale throughout program: 90-100 percent A, 80-89.9 percent B, 75-79.9 percent Grade of C or better required to pass all program related courses D Yes D No ... classes that require a high level of problem solving/critical thinking I.e. Written examinations require students to apply the information they have learned to various scenarios/situations.
 This will require students to have a higher level of understanding of the material.
 Rote memorization of facts will not assist the students in applying the material to real-life situations.
-D Yes D Nohands on practice and testing of skills I.e. Practical Examinations are utilized throughout the curriculum to assess the student's comprehension of Physical Therapy theory and application.
-During practical exams, students receive a patient scenario/chart and perform the physical therapy intervention as indicated in the Plan Of Care.
-In general, during practical examinations, students are graded on their ability to communicate with their ("simulated") patient, conduct themselves in a professional manner, maintain safety, collect the appropriate data to report patient status, position and drape patient properly, maintain good body mechanics, provide the intervention effectively and efficiently, and document.
-D Yes D No spending time on campus, which may consist of occasional day, evening and Saturday hours to complete skill competencies I.e. Students are to practice and refine skills, following initial instruction given during lab.
+D Yes D No ...hands on practice and testing of skills I.e. Practical Examinations are utilized throughout the curriculum to assess the student's comprehension of Physical Therapy theory and application.
+During practical exams, students receive a patient scenario/chart and perform the physical therapy intervention as indicated in the Plan of Care.
+In general, during practical examinations, students are graded on their ability to perform the related skills, communicate with their ("simulated") patient, conduct themselves in a professional manner, maintain safety, collect the appropriate data to report patient status, position and drape patient properly, maintain good body mechanics, provide the intervention effectively and efficiently, and document the simulated treatment session.
+D Yes D No ... spending time on campus, which may consist of occasional day, evening and Saturday hours to complete skill competencies I.e. Students are to practice and refine skills, following initial instruction given during lab.
 Students will undergo skills check-offs and lab practicals to demonstrate skill competency.
 Students must pass skills competencies to remain in the program.
 Outside time and practice is necessary to develop competency.
 If you were unable to check "Yes" in any of the preceding boxes, the PTA faculty ask you to answer the following: • What was it about the statement that concerned me?
 Why was I not able to check the Yes box? • Is there any way that I can re-arrange my work schedule/personal life to meet the demands and time constraints of this program?
 Do I have a support system (family/friends/babysitters/etc) to rely on? • Is the only reason for my not marking the box with a Yes, FEAR?
 Can I overcome this fear?
-If you are able to answer the prompting questions (listed above) positively - you may wish to start now in making the necessary accommodations that will allow you to be successful in the program.
-We are excited by the prospect of you joining us in the Fall?
-Please begin working on the necessary steps you will need to put into place, to be successful.
+If you are unable to answer the prompting questions (listed above) positively, please begin working on the necessary steps you will need to put into place, to be successful.
 Now is not too early to be creating a plan.
-If, after answering the above noted questions, you don't feel you are ready for this level of commitment, you may wish to reconsider applying to the program so that someone else can take advantage of the opportunity.
+If, after answering the above noted questions, you don't feel you are ready for this level of commitment, you may wish to reconsider applying to the program.
 You may consider applying to the program the following year, when the timing may better suit your needs.
 If you easily checked all the preceding boxes "Yes", without hesitation - you are already on your way to becoming a great PTA.
-The CSCC PTA Program requires a lot of commitment on your part but is extremely rewarding.
+The Clark State PTA Program requires a lot of commitment on your part, but is extremely rewarding.
 We are very excited by the prospect of you joining us this fall!
-Name (print) Name (signature) Date Student ID Number